The Spike Lab has hired a cohort of fantastic new coaches. This is part of a series of blog posts introducing them to you.

 3) If you could give one piece of advice to your high school self, what would it be?

-4) How did you choose Yale for college?
+4) How did you choose Georgetown for undergrad?